Welcome to today's edition of the Rush 24-7 podcast.

 Chris Dodd was the bloodest.

-The bill as drafted ends bailouts.
+The bill, as drafted, ends bailouts.

 Nothing could be more clear, says the man who helped ruin our economy.

-In this bill, Chris Dodd left room for regulators to be generous with citizens' money.
+Now, this bill, 1,336 pages, in this bill, Chris Dodd left room for regulators to be generous with citizens' money.

-For example, the bill would direct the FDIC, which would wind down too big to fail financial firms to operate under only a strong presumption that creditors and shareholders will bear the losses.
+For example, the bill would direct the FDIC, which would wind down too big to fail financial firms, to operate under only a strong presumption that creditors and shareholders will bear the losses.

-Ditto, uh duh, and what are they, if not taxpayers?
+And what are they if not taxpayers?

-The bill would direct the FDIC, which would wind down too big to fail financial firms to operate under only a strong presumption that creditors and shareholders will bear the losses.
+The bill would direct the FDIC, which would wind down too big to fail financial firms, to operate under only a strong presumption that creditors and shareholders will bear the losses.

-Meanwhile, uh, ladies and gentlemen, over there, over there at uh Fannie Mae, and over there, over there's Freddie Mac, and they have been bailed out and will continue to be bailed out to the tune of hundreds of billions of dollars by the regime.
+And they have been bailed out and will continue to be bailed out to the tune of hundreds of billions of dollars by the regime.

 They are effectively now being run by the regime.